Harsher energy regulations seen in Obama's second term

 "IPAA hopes President Obama will stop his call to eliminate the crucial tax provisions of intangible drilling costs and percentage depletion, which are not subsidies at all, but allow independent producers to reinvest 150 percent of their cash flow into new energy projects," she said.

-Companies with refineries in Port Arthur or in nearby Beaumont include Valero Energy Corp (VLO.N), Royal Dutch Shell (RDSa.L), France's Total (TOTF.PA) and Exxon.
+Companies with refineries in Port Arthur or in nearby Beaumont include Valero Energy Corp, Royal Dutch Shell, France's Total and Exxon.

 FORECAST: SUNNY SPELLS, BREEZY